 Why?
 Why comment?

-Example 2: A fellow blogger had her post submitted to a well known online Parenting website, had it shared all over the internet, and then the comments started rolling in.
+A fellow blogger had her post submitted to a well known online Parenting website.
+It was shared all over the internet, and then the comments started rolling in.
 The post was about how she had enjoyed not taking her children to a wedding and ONE of her reasons was because she had a few too many drinks.

 Why?
 Why comment?